 BOATING ON LAKE ROGER: Big Springs offers boating on Lake Roger.
 Scouts and Leaders can sail, row, canoe, or even Dragon Boat.
 You can also fish from the shore or boats on our beautiful lake.

-The trail to Lake Roger leaves the main part of camp from behind the trading post.
-It is about a 20 minute, scenic trail up to the lake.
+The trail to Lake Roger leaves the main part of camp from behind the Trading Post.
+It is about a 20 minute hike along a scenic trail up to the lake.
 Leaders may also drive Scouts to the lake on the access road, located about one-half mile up Route 402 from the main entrance of camp.
+The access road to the lake from Route 402 is called Troop Road.